-The majority of the district's cash is maintained in the Santa Barbara County Treasury, which follows all government code requirements (III.D.10-19).
-The district has a long history of having a representative serve on the Santa Barbara County Treasurer's Office Oversight Committee and receives regular reports related to the Treasury Office's investment activity (III.D.10-20).
+The majority of the District's cash is maintained in the Santa Barbara County Treasury, which follows all government code requirements (III.D.10-24).
+The District has a long history of having a representative serve on the Santa Barbara County Treasurer's Office Oversight Committee and receives regular reports related to the Treasury Office's investment activity (III.D.10-25).

 District investments are either in the county treasury, accounts related to governmental programs, or in accounts approved by the Board of Trustees, clearing and revolving cash accounts.
 Funds from trust, fiduciary, and auxiliary operations are deposited in separate bank accounts.
-The Board of Trustees annually reviews and approves all district bank accounts to ensure they meet either Federal Deposit Insurance Corporation insurance thresholds or are fully collateralized by the holding bank (III.D.10-21).
-Agreements are kept on file (III.D.10-22).
+The Board of Trustees annually reviews and approves all District bank accounts to ensure they meet either Federal Deposit Insurance Corporation insurance thresholds or are fully collateralized by the holding bank (III.D.10-26).
+Agreements are kept on file (III.D.10-27).

-The college meets the standard.
 The college practices effective oversite of related auxiliaries and foundations as well as federal, state, and private funding requirements.